The ASU Downtown Campus offers plenty of opportunities for students to get involved and connect with each other.

 In addition to 80-plus downtown student organizations ranging from student government to Greek life, students enjoy campus events such as watching the Super Bowl on a 16-by-9-foot big screen, participating in local service opportunities and social activities and taking the light rail to Tempe to watch ASU athletics.

 The Cronkite School’s full-time director of student success, Mary Cook, helps Cronkite students assimilate to college and residence life, get involved, overcome personal or health challenges and succeed in their studies.
 Her efforts, along with those of four full-time academic advisers, help the Cronkite School achieve the highest retention rate at the university.
-Ninety-seven percent of Cronkite students who started in the fall of 2012 remained at ASU into the spring of 2013.
 The school’s year-to-year retention rate is 90 percent.